Panasonic GX800 Comparison Review

 The Panasonic Lumix DMC-GX800 (called Panasonic GX850 in some regions) is a mirrorless interchangeable lens camera that was revealed to the public in January 2017 and is equipped with a Four Thirds sensor.
 It offers a resolution of 15.8 megapixel.

-The Panasonic GX800 has a Camera Elo of 2099.
+Is the Panasonic GX800 a good camera?
+The GX800 has a Camera Elo of 2106.
 This rating puts the GX800 below average of all mirrorless interchangeable lens cameras.
 In terms of its sensor size category (Four Thirds cameras), the GX800 ranks among the top 40 percent.
 Based on its within category standings, the camera earns a 3-star performance rating.